jkva/jkva.github.io/_posts/2015-07-27-great-talks-at-amsterdamx.md

 tags: booking, intellij, powershell, perl, amsterdamx
 ---

-Having not attended an [AmsterdamX](http://amsterdamx.pm.org/) meetup for a while, I had heard that tonight's one featured a talk on Perl support for IntelliJ IDEA.
+Not having attended an [AmsterdamX](http://amsterdamx.pm.org/) meetup for a while, I had heard that tonight's meetup featured a talk on Perl support for IntelliJ IDEA.
 I was not disappointed, what a great bunch of talks.

 ## Eli Abramovitch - Breathing life into perl with an IntelliJ Plugin